Estimated time reading: 2 minutes and 15 seconds

 Alt Data Today Is Scratching the Surface of What Is Possible

-Nontraditional data is proving to be an invaluable input in how investors understand market trends and consume information.
+Nontraditional data is proving to be an in how investors understand market trends and consume information.
 From using social media to identify real-time news alerts to leveraging satellite data to understand customer traffic at big-box stores, alt data is solidifying itself as the new normal for leaders in financial services.